Honors Program Staff

-Dr. Melissa Johnson, Assistant Director, Advisor
+Dr. Melissa Johnson, Associate Director, Advisor

 Ms. Fran Green, Office Manager

 Ms. Green is the Honors program office manager.
-She has been with the Honors Program for 6 years.
-Fran graduated with her AA from Santa Fe Community College and now attends UF, majoring in Eastern Asian Languages in Japanese.
+She has been with the Honors Program for 11 years.
+Fran graduated with her AA from Santa Fe Community College.
+Fran has her Bachelor of Arts degree in Eastern Asian Languages in Japanese.

 and by appointment.